-When you preview a WordPress theme, you’re really just looking at a demo installation from the front-end.
-Without admin access, you won’t know if critical native WordPress features have been omitted.
-If you buy a theme with certain native features omitted, you might not be able to design your site properly.
+When you preview a WordPress themes, you’re really just looking at a demo content/ demo installation from the front-end.
+Without admin access, you won’t know if critical native WordPress Themes features have been omitted.
+If you buy a new popular themes with certain native theme features omitted, you might not be able to design your blog/ecommerce sites properly.

 - Why would a WordPress theme developer omit native features?

 - Feature #1: Widgets/sidebars